raynamharris/IntegrativeProjectWT2015/scripts/01a_beahvior_analysis.md

 Summary statistics comparing all groups across sessions
 -------------------------------------------------------

-1. First, I create some "slim" datasets with just the quantitiave variables and just the relevant catagorical factors
+1. First, I create some “slim” datasets with just the quantitiave variables and just the relevant catagorical factors
 2. Then, I use for loops to run statistical tests for all quantitive variables